IshaghCheikh/Web_Scraping/image_scraping/README.md

-The code in this notebook scrape images from 10 pages of a website( you can ajust the number of pages)
+The code in this notebook scrape images from 10 pages of a website( you can ajust the number of pages) using beautifulsoup